quii/learn-go-with-tests/io.md

 })
 ```

 If we run this test it actually passes.
-To check it works how we'd hope, change `GetLeague` to return `nil` for the error in all scenarios and check the test output is what you expect.
+To check it fails how we'd hope, change `GetLeague` to return `nil` for the error in all scenarios and check the test output is what you expect.
 It's very important you check tests fail how you expect them if you didn't follow the strict TDD cycle.

 ## Remaining technical debt